kuangwj/catFactsChromeExtension/README.md

 corner).

 Click on "Load Unpacked" button and select the root directory.
 This is for development purposes only.
-I have not release this to anyone else and the pictures may not be free to use.
+I have not released this publicly, it is only shared friends and family.